onyango-granton/iportfolio/README.md

 ---

 Thank you for using iPortfolio!
-If you have any questions or need further assistance, please feel free to contact us.
+If you have any questions or need further assistance, please feel free to contact me.